Expat Interview on Richard Bexon on Being The Expat Entrepreneur

 I met my wife while an internship at a hotel group in Minnesota, USA.
-During my university course I had the opportunity to gain work experience in the UK and asked if I could take it internationally and get a better understanding of how the international work scene worked.
-It was approved and I decided that, as the US was one of the biggest economies in the world, I could learn a lot there.
+During my university course, I had the opportunity to gain work experience in the UK and asked if I could take it internationally and better understand how the international work scene worked.
+It was approved, and I decided that, as the US was one of the world’s biggest economies, I could learn a lot there.

-I actually had an interview for a financial analyst job working for Exxon Mobil in the UK about one month before I choose to go to the US.
-However, I did not find out until I had already accepted the job in the US, that they had sent the contract by recorded mail one week later and that it had sat on the stairs for three weeks (my flat mates never told me).
-They called up the day after I accepted the US internship and I had to say no. I think this was fate.
+I actually had an interview for a financial analyst job working for Exxon Mobil in the UK for about one month before choosing to go to the US.
+However, I did not find out until I had already accepted the US’s job that they had sent the contract by recorded mail one week later and that it had sat on the stairs for three weeks (my flatmates never told me).
+They called up the day after I accepted the US internship, and I had to say no. I think this was fate.

-During the internship I was working on the reception and my now wife was a Supervisor of the Chamber Maids.
-We met, fell in love and moved to the UK, as I had a friend who was starting a business in the hotel industry and wanted my help.
-She lasted one winter in the UK, until she said: “let’s go to Costa Rica”.
-I had been numerous times and loved the country and thought “why not?”
-So one month later we found ourselves living in Costa Rica.
+During the internship, I worked on the reception, and my now wife was a Supervisor of the Chamber Maids.
+We met, fell in love, and moved to the UK, as I had a friend who was starting a business in the hotel industry and wanted my help.
+She lasted one winter in the UK until she said: “let’s go to Costa Rica.”
+I had been numerous times and loved the country and thought, “why not?”
+So one month later, we found ourselves living in Costa Rica.